How to Stay Safe at a Bachelorette Party

 We want to touch on a topic that should be given more thought while planning your best friend's last hurrah - safety!
 It only takes just a couple extra minutes to think about and plan how to have a safe outing.
 Between the news and Facebook, it’s easy to become desensitized to the dangers that lurk in the shadows.
 And while Nashville certainly isn't the most dangerous city in the United States, it isn't a place to let your guard down either.

 Here are a few safety-musts from your friends at Nashville Bachelorette Party Guide.

 Even when you plan on sticking together the whole time you’re in town, things happen and sometimes you get separated.
-Pair together at the beginning and make sure where one of you goes, the other follows.
-Large groups such as bachelorette groups are targets since they're typically distracted.
-Watch each others backs to keep everyone safe and items with their rightful owners.
+Pair together at the beginning and make sure every person is sharing location (via phone) with at least one other person in the group.
+Large groups such as bachelorette groups are targets since they're often drinking and distracted.

 Portable Battery Charger